firefly-zero/docs.fireflyzero.com/content/dev/debugging.md

 > unsupported compression method 93

 You're trying to manually extract a ROM from a ZIP archive created using `firefly_cli export`.
 ROMs use ZSTD compression that isn't supported by your archive manager.
 You should use `firefly_cli import` for installing ROMs instead.

+> wasm `unreachable` instruction executed.

+The app hit an invalid state.
+Usually, it would raise an "exception" (or "panic", depending on the language) but WebAssembly used by your language doesn't support exceptions.
+See [Finding the point of failure](#-finding-the-point-of-failure) and [Tracebacks](#-tracebacks).